devlorz/devnote/blog/angular-9.md

 [**A look at major features in the Angular Ivy version 9 release** _AOT everywhere, dynamic globalisation, strict mode, Bazel, and much more._](https://indepth.dev/a-look-at-major-features-in-the-angular-ivy-version-9-release/ 'https://indepth.dev/a-look-at-major-features-in-the-angular-ivy-version-9-release/')

+[**Announcing TypeScript 3.7**
+_We’re thrilled to announce the release of TypeScript 3.7, a release packed with awesome new language, compiler, and tooling features._](https://devblogs.microsoft.com/typescript/announcing-typescript-3-7 'https://devblogs.microsoft.com/typescript/announcing-typescript-3-7')